AnsImran/Classifying-Stars-Galaxies-and-Quasars-using-Photometric-Data/README.md

 ---

 ## Further details about this Project
-### Classifying Stars, Galaxies and Quasars using Photometry
+### Classifying Stars, Galaxies and Quasars using Photometric Data
 #### I have tried to classify Quasars, Galaxies and Stars using photometric data.
 #### Motivations:
 Large catalogs of unlabelled stellar objects are available.
 Labelling these stellar objects is important for a number of reasons.
 E.g: for statistical poulation analyses and for [testing cosmological models](https://academic.oup.com/mnras/article/444/1/2/1016765) to name a few.
 Although these stellar objects can be classified by analyzing their optical spectrums but that process is time consuming.
 [Next generation of telescopes](https://ui.adsabs.harvard.edu/abs/2019ApJ...873..111I/abstract) will increase the quantity of available unlabelled data even more!
 That's why I have tried to use the photometric data and a combination of machine learning approaches to label the stellar objects.